revised November 16, 2013

 Derivation [< Latin Velocitas < Velox, Ocis Swift]

 The following three Axioms will cover money relating to how money has velocity.
 I have discussed earlier that money is a symbol.
-It is a symbol that represents value which is created by you the producer of goods and services.
+It is a symbol that represents value which is created by you the producer of commodities, trades, goods and services.
 It is also a symbol that represents energy.
-This is the energy you create or generate and convert into goods and services as you create them.
-Therefore, money is a symbol, it represents the value of goods and services you have created and marketed on the Open Market.
-Money, you receive in exchange for the created goods and services you place on the Open Market, also represents the energy you create and convert into goods and services.
+This is the energy you create or generate and convert into commodities, trades, goods and services as you create them.
+Therefore, money is a symbol, it represents the value of commodities, trades, goods and services you have created.
+The value of the commodities, trades, goods and services is established when they are exchanged on the market.
+The market must be an Open Market.
+The Open Market must be open to all on equal terms.
+Money, you receive in exchange for the created commodities, trades, goods and services you place on the Open Market, also represents the energy you create and convert into commodities, trades, goods and services.

-I am going to be talking about this energy as it flows throughout the society and mankind.
-All people are connected together through this energy.
+I am going to be talking about this energy as it flows throughout the society, nation and mankind.
+All people on the planet are connected together through this energy that money represents.
 If a person is alive, no matter how much or how little, they have money energy flowing through them.
 Only when they are dead does money energy cease to flow through them.

-- Axiom 151: Money velocity is the rate at which money changes hands while being exchanged on the Open Market for goods and services.
+- Axiom 151: Money velocity is the rate at which money changes hands while being exchanged on the Open Market for commodities, trades, goods and services.

 - Axiom 152: Increased production efficiency increases money velocity.

-- When people get more efficient in production, they produce and place more goods and services on the Open Market in a given period of time.
-With more goods and services entering the Open Market in a given period of time, more money changes hands over that period of time.
+- When people get more efficient in production, they produce and place more commodities, trades, goods and services on the Open Market in a given period of time.
+With more commodities, trades, goods and services entering the Open Market in a given period of time, more money changes hands over that period of time.
 Here we see money velocity increase, which in turn increases prosperity.

 We find the frequency of the money velocity cycle increase and decrease depending on the production level and producer pay or reward in the society.
-If the money velocity cycle speeds up, the society becomes more affluent.
-If the money velocity cycle slows down, the society becomes less affluent.
+When the money velocity cycle speeds up, the society becomes more affluent and prosperous.
+When the money velocity cycle slows down, the society becomes less affluent and prosperous.

-During the first part of the money velocity cycle, goods and services flow to the Open Market in exchange for money taken off the Open Market by producers.
-During the second part of the money velocity cycle, money flows to the Open Market in exchange for goods and services taken off the Open Market by producers.
-There is a continuous and varying velocity flow of money and goods and services to and from the Open Market.
+During the first part of the money velocity cycle, commodities, trades, goods and services flow to the Open Market in exchange for money.
+During the second part of the money velocity cycle, money flows to the Open Market for the purchase of commodities, trades, goods and services.
+There is a continuous and varying velocity flow of money and commodities, trades, goods and services to and from the Open Market.

-The best way to get the optimum (best or most favorable) rate of motion in money velocity is to pay, reward, only those people who have produced and placed goods or services on the Open Market.
+The best way to get the optimum (best or most favorable) rate of motion in money velocity is to pay only those people who have produced and placed commodities, trades, goods or services on the Open Market.

 Producer Rewarded Open Market Economics